There’s nothing so frustrating as having a closetful of clothes and nothing to wear.

 Getting the Most for Your Money

 Alterations are only worth the money if you actually like the result.
-If the tailor doesn’t do a good job – or if you didn’t really like the garment that much to begin with – then all you’ll have at the end is a lighter wallet and a garment you still don’t want to wear.
+If the tailor doesn’t do a good job or you didn’t really like the garment much to begin with, then all you have at the end is a lighter wallet and a piece you still don’t want to wear.

-Finding a Good Tailor
+How to Find a Good Tailor

-- Ask Around.
-Many sources say the best way to find a good tailor is to ask people you know.
-Alterations Needed recommends talking to “impeccably dressed men” or “perfectly tailored and well dressed women” to find out who alters their clothes.
-Dappered says that even for men, women are usually the best people to ask, noting that he found his superb tailor through one of his wife’s former co-workers.
+Many sources say the best way to find a good tailor is to talk to people you know.
+Alterations Needed recommends asking “chic ladies” or “impeccably dressed men” who alters their clothes.
+The author of Dappered says that even for men, women are usually the best people to ask, noting that he found his superb tailor through one of his wife’s former co-workers.